 Rolex, then introduced the Calibre 3186 with a blue anti-magnetic Parachrom hairspring, followed by the contemporary Calibre 3187.
 The Calibre 3187 movement features every upgrade that includes the GMT functionality, blue Parachrom hairspring, Paraflex shock absorbers, 48hours power reserve and -2/+2 seconds accuracy per day.

 Rolex equipped the automatic Calibre 3135 movement inside all date-displaying Submariners since 1988.
 The movement has remained a reliable source of power for Rolex Submariner watches.
 The updated Calibre 3135 is today COSC certified.
 Moreover, the movement features the ultra shock-resistant and anti-magnetic blue Parachrom hairspring, offering 48-hour power reserve.

-For those who are looking to ‘sell my Rolex’ or ‘sell Rolex London’, get in touch with any trustworthy watch buyers in London to sell your Rolex watch for a fair and competitive price.
+For those who are looking for “How to sell my Rolex watch in London” get in touch with any trustworthy watch buyers in London to sell your Rolex watch for a fair and competitive price.
 Get your valuation now!

 In 2014, Rolex decided to stop the production of the Air-King.
 The reasons were not clear.
 Maybe, the sales showed poor performance.
 Or the watchmaker had concerns regarding the selling of Oyster Perpetual that was introduced as Rolex’s entry-level sports steel watch.
 However, Rolex re-introduced the Air-King two years later, offering a new look and …

 Ever since its introduction in 1905, Rolex has produced many iconic models.
 Indeed, every model represents the ultimate class, luxury and precision.
 However, the watches not only have subsisted for decades but also, reformulated the peripheries of mechanical timekeeping.
 While nearly all Rolex watches tend to retain a higher resale value with time, they are …